st3iny/nextcloud-vite-proxy/README.md

 ## TODO

-- [ ] TLS, self-signed certificate?
+- [ ] Handle TLS by creating a self-signed certificate
-- [ ] Let users configure their Nextcloud upstream (via cli?)
+- [ ] Let users configure their nextcloud upstream via a JSON config file
-- [ ] Move whole vite server creation logic here?

 ## PoC: Use this in a Nextcloud app